 Rabbi Katy Allen

 Rabbi Allen, of Wayland, Massachusetts, is the spiritual leader of Ma'yan Tikvah, which holds outdoor Shabbat and holiday services.
-She also serves as a staff chaplain at the Brigham and Women’s Hospital in Boston.
+She is also the co-founder and president pro-tem of the Jewish Climate Action Network.

 Rabbi Nelly Altenburger

-Rabbi Altenburger is the longtime spiritual leader of Congregation B'Nai Israel in Danbury, CT.
+Rabbi Altenburger is the spiritual leader of Adath Israel in Middletown, CT.
 A native of Brazil, she earned her Bachelor's degree at the University of Sao Paolo and her ordination at the Ziegler School of Rabbinic Studies in Los Angeles.

 Rabbi Rick Brody

-Rabbi Brody is the Director of Jewish Student Life at the University of Delaware Hillel.
+Rabbi Brody lives in Denver, where he serves as the Community Chaplain for Jewish Family Service of Colorado.
 A vegetarian since the age of 14 and a vegan since 2009, he has demonstrated a lifelong commitment to animal rights and social justice.
-Rabbi Brody is a graduate of Yale University and the Reconstructionist Rabbinical College and currently resides in Philadelphia.
+Rabbi Brody is a graduate of Yale University and the Reconstructionist Rabbinical College.

 Rabbi Boris Dolin